 It is a different kind of experience to walk under the umbrella of flowers.
 It is calming and soothing and makes you feel relaxed.

 This is why you should plant climbing shrubs and plants and let it fall over downward which creates the aura of divine beauty.

-In your garden if you have wall to cover then don’t merely paint it but use wall shrubs to your advantage.
-Wall shrubs are versatile plants which are perfect for decorating small gardens.
-These are useful where space is tight or to cover large structure and screens.
+In your garden, if you have a wall to cover then don’t merely paint it but use wall shrubs to your advantage.
+Wall shrubs are versatile plants that are perfect for decorating small gardens.
+These are useful where space is tight or to cover large structures and screens.